-To assist you in this preparation, the University of St. Thomas has developed the following information and guidelines for what to do and who to call during a winter weather snow emergency on campus.
+To assist you in this preparation, the University of St. Thomas has developed the following information and guidelines for what to do and who to call during a winter weather snow storms that may impact the campus .

 Will a winter storm cancel classes?
 Dial 962-SNOW to find out

 Love them or hate them, we can count on at least a couple of storms this winter.
-When the snow starts piling up and driving becomes treacherous, one of the first things that students, staff and faculty start to wonder is whether the university will declare a snow emergency and cancel classes or close.
+When the snow starts piling up and driving becomes treacherous, one of the first things that students, staff and faculty start to wonder is whether the university will declare a cancel classes or close because of the weather.

 If weather improves during the day … or gets worse

 On occasion, the inclement weather subsides as the day progresses.
 On these occasions, a decision to reopen the university for evening classes and other activities will be made by 3 p.m.
 In cases where the university is open during the day, but worsening conditions warrant the cancellation of evening classes and activities, that decision also will be announced by 3 p.m.

 St. Thomas will continue to use WCCO’s synchronized alert on WCCO radio (AM 830), WCCO TV and WCCO’s website as the official notification for closing or cancellation.
 Students, staff and faculty will know what decision has been made if they listen to or view the station updates closing information between 6 and 8 a.m.

 In addition the university also alerts two local television stations, KARE and KSTP.